 As is often the case in a small city, Damascus doesn't have a public transportation system that people use for their commute.

-The citizens of Damascus are slightly less educated than the national average of 21.84% for the average city or town: 15.81% of adults in Damascus have a bachelor's degree or advanced degree
+The percentage of adults in Damascus with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.81% of adults in Damascus have a bachelor's degree or advanced degree.

 The per capita income in Damascus in 2022 was $22,326, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $89,304 for a family of four.